 Interpretation which consists of items associated with the three aspects of:

-The M-Scale is a classic measure for mystical experiences which has been developed on a sound theoretical basis long before spirituality became a hot topic within the psychology of religion and has empirically been tested in various cultural contexts.
+The M-Scale is a classic measure for mystical experiences which has been developed on a sound theoretical basis long before spirituality became a major topic within the psychology of religion and has empirically been tested in various cultural contexts.
 In our Bielefeld-based Cross-cultural Study on Spirituality, we could demonstrate that the M-scale is an excellent predictor of self-rated spirituality (Klein, Silver, Coleman, Streib, & Hood, 2016).
-These results of a structural equation model to estimate the effects of the three mysticism factors on self-rated religiosity and spirituality on the basis of the N = 1886 cases (Klein, et al., 2016) could be recently replicated on the basis of a total of N = 2300 cases (Streib, Klein, Keller, & Hood, in press).
+These results of a structural equation model to estimate the effects of the three mysticism factors on self-rated religiosity and spirituality on the basis of the N = 1886 cases (Klein, et al., 2016) could be replicated on the basis of a total of N = 2300 cases (Streib, Klein, Keller, & Hood, 2021).

 Interestingly, mysticism relates differentially to the subjective understandings of spirituality, as described by Streib and colleagues (in press).
 An understanding of spirituality as connectedness and harmony with the universe, nature and the whole correlates relatively high with all three mysticism factors, but more so with introvertive mysticism and extrovertive mysticism.
 Similar in the pattern of mysticism factors, but somewhat lower are the correlations of mysticism with an understanding of spirituality as inner search for a higher self, meaning, peace and enlightenment.
 Thus, semantic variants of spirituality as (all)connectedness and as search for higher self/inner peace stand out as having highest correlations with the M-scale total, but especially with introvertive mysticism and extrovertive mysticism.
-While these semantic dimensions of subjective understandings of spirituality appear to be most closely related to the core components of mystical experiences, the interpretation (the third mysticism factor) of such experiences shows the strongest association to an understanding of spirituality as part of explicit religion.
+While these semantic dimensions of subjective understandings of spirituality appear to be most closely related to the core components of mystical experiences, the interpretation (the third mysticism factor) of such experiences shows the strongest association to an understanding of spirituality as part of explicit religiosity.

+Given the potential of the M-scale, Streib, Klein, Keller, and Hood (2021) have constructed and validated an efficient short 8-item version which can be included in surveys if the number of items needs to be limited.
 Using a sample of N = 2300 respondents, the three-factor structure of the M-scale could be corroborated not only for the 32-item version, but also for the new 8-item version of the M-scale.